 “Saree – A Traditional Indian Outfit That Catches Up Well with the Western World”

 The saree is a traditional cloth worn by most Indian women.
-It is considered as the main piece of clothing even in present days.
+It is considered as the main piece of clothing even in the present day.
 In Modern days there are a variety of dresses to wear during any festive occasion, but without saree all are incomplete.

 History of Indian Saree:-